tigerfarm/arduino/Altair101/READMEuserGuide.md

 + AUX1 Up       Toggle clock mode off, return to processor mode.
 + AUX1 down     MP3 player mode
 + AUX2 up       Enter clock mode.
-+ AUX2 Down     Enter clock counter mode.
++ AUX2 Down     Not implemented.
+Enter clock counter mode.
 ````
-#### Clock Mode User Guide
+#### Clock Timer Mode User Guide

 Set and run a clock Timer,
-+ Must be in clock mode.
++ Set to clock mode.
 + Flip AUX2 toggle up to enter clock timer mode.
-+ Set the minutes by toggling a single address switch.
-For example A10 is for 10 minutes.
++ Select the minutes by toggling a single address switch.
+++ For example A10 is for 10 minutes.
++ Flip EXAMINE to set the minutes based on the address switches.
+++ The LED above the toggled on switch will turn on.
+For example A10 will turn on.
 + Flip RUN to start the timer.
 ++ Flash counter minute LED on/off each second.
 ++ Increment counter minute, each minute, starting with A0.
 ++ Play a sound bite as each minute passes.
-++ Sound and flash when time is reached, and return to displaying the time of day hours and minutes.
+++ Sound and flash when time is reached.

+Not implemented.
 Enter a sequence of timer values,
 + Must be in clock mode.
 + Flip AUX2 toggle Down to enter clock timer mode.
 + Set Data buttons to one (A0).